 You may need this test if your healthcare provider wants to check for high levels

 of gastrin.
-This test also helps to diagnose and monitor different conditions.
-They
+This test also helps to diagnose and keep track of different conditions.

 Gastrinomas.
 Tumors that produce gastrin.

 Zollinger-Ellison (ZE) syndrome.
 A rare condition with tumors in the small intestine or pancreas.

 G-cell hyperplasia.
 Cells in the stomach make too much gastrin.

 What other tests might I have along with this test?

 You may also have lab tests like a gastric acid level, a pH test to measure the acid